Magic: The Gathering video games: Magic: The Gathering - Tactics

 Magic: The Gathering - Tactics was an online turn-based strategy video game for the PC based on the card game that includes elements of positioning and map control.
 Tactics was developed and published by Sony Online Entertainment.
 The game was released for PC on January 18, 2011, and shut down on March 28, 2014.

 Magic: The Gathering – Duels of the Planeswalkers 2012

-Magic: The Gathering – Duels of the Planeswalkers 2012 is a followup to the 2009 Duels of the Planeswalkers for Xbox 360, PS3, and PC.
+Magic: The Gathering – Duels of the Planeswalkers 2012 is a follow-up to the 2009 Duels of the Planeswalkers for Xbox 360, PS3, and PC.
 It was released on June 15, 2011.
 It features a campaign mode with light story and a variety of pre-made decks for which additional cards can be unlocked through play.
 Like the original Duels of the Planeswalkers, the decks are made such that complicated timing windows are unnecessary and the choice of land tapping is generally irrelevant; this keeps the gameplay faster than Magic Online, which allows full deck customization.